-Using this lattice model, the Company valued the embedded derivative using a "with-and-without method", where the value of the 2020 Notes including the embedded derivative is defined as the "with", and the value of the 2020 Notes excluding the embedded derivative is defined as the "with".
+Using this lattice model, the Company valued the embedded derivative using a "with-and-without method", where the value of the 2020 Notes including the embedded derivative is defined as the "with", and the value of the 2020 Notes excluding the embedded derivative is defined as the "without".
 This method estimates the value of the embedded derivative by comparing the difference in the values between the 2020 Notes with the embedded derivative and the value of the 2020 Notes without the embedded derivative.
 The lattice model requires the following inputs: (i) price of Gevo common stock; (ii) Conversion Rate (as defined in the 2020 Notes Indenture); (iii) Conversion Price (as defined in the 2020 Notes Indenture); (iv) maturity date; (v) risk-free interest rate; (vi) estimated stock volatility; and (vii) estimated credit spread for the Company.

-As of June 30, 2017 the estimated fair value of the embedded derivatives was \$8.6 million.
-Any change in the estimated fair value of the embedded derivatives represents an unrealized gain/loss which has been recorded as \$1.7 million loss from the change in fair value of embedded derivatives in the consolidated statements of operations.
+As of September 30, 2017 the estimated fair value of the embedded derivatives was \$6.5 million.
+Any change in the estimated fair value of the embedded derivatives represents an unrealized gain which has been recorded as \$2.2 million and \$0.5 million from the change in fair value of embedded derivatives in the consolidated statements of operations for the three and nine months ended September 30, 2017, respectively.
 The Company recorded the estimated fair value of the embedded derivative with the 2020 Notes, net in the consolidated balance sheets.